 Fascinating St. Louis

-St Louis is definitely a modern city with lots of attractions and activities to offer to its guests but before visiting this fascinating city, you should know what it really is known for.
+St Louis is definitely a modern city with lots of attractions and activities to offer to its guests.
+You’ll have plenty of non-touristy things to do ahead of you.
+Coupled with rooftop bars and other dining options, St. Louis will make a lovely tourist destination.
+Before visiting this fascinating city, however, you should know what it really is known for.
 You can use this knowledge as a guide for your visit to the city.
 So, here is a list of the famous things in St Louis that you should know about.
 Remember them by heart, and have a wonderful vacation ahead.

 Get Trip101 in your inbox